david-worrall/springer/chapter7/README_ch7.txt

 - audio-7-4_netReturns.wav
 - audio-7-4_uniform.wav

-- XAO_5725.csv is the original dataset
+- XAO_5725.csv is the original daily securities dataset

-- returns.py
+- returns.py generates the returns data from XAO_5725.csv

-	Python 3 code to process the data and generate the audio examples.
+The individual chunks of audio used as tables to generate the above examples with the the csound code for the table modulation technique  are

+- rtnsUniform.aiff	Uniform distribution:
+- rtnsNormal.aiff	Normal distribution:
+- rtnsRaw.aiff		Net Returns:
+- rtnsDecorr.aiff		Decorrelated Net Returns

+The sound code for this modulation technique is presented in two formats:
+- codeExample7-1.orc
+- codeExample7-1.csd

+See further explanatory comments in those files.